vansu99/vansu99/README.md

 # Hi, I'm Su 👋

-🌱 I’m currently learning Graphql, Docker, Flutter
+🌱 I’m currently learning NextJS, Graphql, Docker, Flutter

 Here are some ideas to get you started: